darrenburns/ward/README.md

 **Colourful, human readable output:** quickly pinpoint and fix issues with detailed output for failing tests.

-This project is currently in beta.

-Planned features:

-* Smart test execution order designed to surface failures faster (using various heuristics)
-* Multi-process mode to improve performance
-* Code coverage with `--coverage` flag
-* Handling flaky tests with test-specific retries, timeouts
-* Plugin system

-Let me know if you'd like to help out with any of these features!

 ## Getting Started

 [Take a look at the "Getting Started" tutorial.](https://wardpy.com/guide/tutorial)